Andruid929/expense-monitor/README.md

 Java front end is somewhat boring...
 No, DEFINITELY NOT complex and unappealing.
 It's just boring.
-This project is what happens when a aspiring backend developer (beginner) with subpar front end sklls decides to do a project.
+This project is what happens when an aspiring backend developer (beginner) with subpar front end sklls decides to do a project.
 Using commands to run stuff is actually fun, new direction for projects.
-I wonder if incorporating Databases would be fun thing...
+I wonder if incorporating Databases would be a fun thing...
 Something to consider...
 Enjoy!